jmagaram/Groceries/README.md

 I'm experimenting with Blazor for web development.
 This is an app to track a grocery shopping list.

-## Status/Quality

-- The hosted Blazor version is usable but hardwired to one shopping list and has no security.
-- The WASM version supports social-login and multiple families/lists but has some bugs; not totally usable yet

 ## Tech stack

+There are two versions of this app in the repository.
+The first one I developed used Blazor Server and SignalR.
+Once that seemed to work pretty well I ported it to Web Assembly.

+- Uses a homemade Elm-like architecture, with most state stored in a single variable.
 - F# is used for the core data and view models
 - C# Blazor is used for the front-end and server
 - Azure Cosmos DB for storage
-- Azure Web App for hosting the site
+- Azure Web App
+  - For the WASM app it serves some data synchronization APIs and the app itself
+  - For Blazor Server, it hosts the whole thing
 - Azure B2C for managing user accounts and passwords
-- Original version uses Blazor Server with SignalR; ported to Web Assembly
 - Straight CSS (haven't tried SCSS yet)
 - Visual Studio Community

+## Status/Quality

+This is usable in
+- The Blazor Server version is usable but hardwired to one shopping list and has no security.
+- The WASM version supports social-login and multiple families/lists.
+Works pretty well.

 ## Hassles